jkoubs/KouBot-ROS2-Sim/README.md

 xhost +local:root
 ```

-**IMPORTANT NOTE:** Before running the container be sure to **edit the docker-compose.yml file and rename the path according to your local environment to properly mount your host directory into the container**.
+**IMPORTANT NOTE:** Before running the container be sure to **edit the docker-compose.yml file and rename the path according to your local environment to properly mount your host directory into the container.
+Thus, you need to edit `$HOME/Projects/KouBot-ROS2/ros2_ws/src` to your own local path.**

 <div align="center">
   <img src="doc/docker_instructions.png" alt="base"/>